 - Approved part-time study: Your fees and tuition will be reduced if you're approved for part-time study.
 This also results in financial aid reduction.

 - Subsidized child care: Child care costs qualify as a budget add-on and may make you eligible for loans.
-Also, UCSD's Early Childhood Education Center (ECEC) may be able to offer you full-time, on-campus subsidized child care, although this is not technically financial aid.
+Also, UCSD's Early Care & Education Centers may be able to offer you full-time, on-campus subsidized child care, although this is not technically financial aid.

 - Applying for Financial Aid

 - UCSD School of Medicine's Financial Aid Office